crgalley/romspline/README.md

 romSpline uses a greedy algorithm to find a nearly optimal subset of data samples that recovers the original data, to the requested tolerance, with a univariate spline interpolant.
 The output is the optimal subset of data and the corresponding reduced-order spline interpolant.

 romSpline also contains code to estimate the prediction errors at new samples due to interpolation.
 These methods are largely based on Monte Carlo K-fold cross-validation studies.
-The median of the resulting validation errors can be used as a global and accurate upper bound on the interpolation errors.
+The mean of the resulting validation errors can be used as a global and accurate upper bound on the interpolation errors.

 This code should be useful for downsampling or compressing large data arrays to their essential components from which the original information can be constructed and new data predicted through interpolation.
 The degree of downsampling can be significant (e.g., orders of magnitude) for relatively smooth data.
 Furthermore, the distribution of the resulting reduced dataset provides information into features and structures of the data that might otherwise not be readily observed.